Source code for exovetter.vetters

 [docs] class LeoTransitEvents(BaseVetter): """Exovetter implementation of the individual transit events vetter in the LEO package: https://github.com/mkunimoto/LEO-vetter""" def __init__(self, lc_name="flux", flux_err_name="flux_err", chases_rubble_frac=0.7, max_chases_phase=0.1): """ Parameters ---------- lc_name : str Name of the flux array in the ``lightkurve`` object. flux_err_name : str Name of the flux error array in the ``lightkurve`` object.
 Defaults to 'flux_err' chases_rubble_frac : float fraction of SES for a transit which triggers the chases false alarm statistic.
 Defaults to 0.7 max_chases_phase : float Maximum to allow the chases search to run on.
 Default 0.1 Attributes ---------- tce : tce object tce object is a dictionary that contains information about the tce to vet, like period, epoch, duration, depth. metrics : dict LeoTransitEvents result dictionary populated by :meth:`run`. """ self.lc_name = lc_name self.flux_err_name = flux_err_name self.chases_rubble_frac = chases_rubble_frac self.max_chases_phase = max_chases_phase self.metrics = None

 [docs] def run(self, tce, lightcurve, plot=False): """Runs leo.ses_mes and leo.chases_rubble to populate the vetter object.
-Parameters ---------- tce : tce object tce object is a dictionary that contains information about the tce to vet, like period, epoch, duration, depth. lightcurve : lightkurve object lightkurve object with the time and flux of the data to use for vetting. plot: bool Not yet implemented Returns ------------ metrics : dict leo transit events result dictionary containing the following: sig_w : White noise following Hartman & Bakos (2016) sig_r : Red noise following Hartman & Bakos (2016) err : Signal-to-pink-noise following Pont et al. (2006) SES_series : Single Event Statistic series for every timestamp dep_series : err_series : Error of MES MES_series : dep_series/err_series MES : Multiple Event Statistic calculated from mean depth of in transit points SHP : MES shape metric CHI : med_chases : median of chases mean_chases : mean of chases max_SES : maximum of SES DMM : chases : chases statistic, range for chases metric is between 1.5 and max_chases_phase transit durations rubble : rubble statistic """ # get time series, flux series, and time representation the lightcurve is in self.time, self.flux, time_offset_str = lightkurve_utils.unpack_lk_version(lightcurve, self.lc_name) self.flux_err = lightcurve[self.flux_err_name].value # get the conversion value to move from BJD to the lightcurve time representation time_offset_q = getattr(exo_const, time_offset_str) # get_epoch first converts to BJD using the TCE's epoch_offset value then moves it into whatever time representation the lightcurve is in using time_offset_q self.epoch = tce.get_epoch(time_offset_q).to_value(u.day) # for LeoTransitEvents this must be TIME OF FIRST TRANSIT IN BTJD # TODO DO SOMETHING TO SELF.EPOCH TO PUT IT IN THAT # if time_offset_str isn't BTJD do put it in BTJD self.period = tce["period"].to_value(u.day) self.duration = tce["duration"].to_value(u.day) # Convert to numpy arrays and floats for performance: self.time = np.asarray(self.time) self.flux = np.asarray(self.flux) self.flux_err = np.asarray(self.flux_err) # Compute SES MES metrics and put into a dictionary ses_mes_results = leo.ses_mes(self.time, self.period, self.epoch, self.duration, self.flux, self.flux_err) # Compute Chases and Rubble chases_rubble_results = leo.chases_rubble(self.time, self.period, self.epoch, self.duration, self.flux, self.flux_err, ses_mes_results, self.chases_rubble_frac, self.max_chases_phase) # Combine both results dictionaries into a metrics dictionary to return self.metrics = ses_mes_results | chases_rubble_results return self.metrics if plot: pass
+Parameters ---------- tce : tce object tce object is a dictionary that contains information about the tce to vet, like period, epoch, duration, depth. lightcurve : lightkurve object lightkurve object with the time and flux of the data to use for vetting. plot: bool No plots implemented Returns ------------ metrics : dict leo transit events result dictionary containing the following: sig_w : White noise following Hartman & Bakos (2016) sig_r : Red noise following Hartman & Bakos (2016) err : Signal-to-pink-noise following Pont et al. (2006) SES_series : Single Event Statistic series for every timestamp dep_series : box-model transit depths err_series : Error of MES MES_series : dep_series/err_series MES : Multiple Event Statistic calculated from mean depth of in transit points SHP : MES shape metric CHI : CHI metric med_chases : median of chases mean_chases : mean of chases max_SES : maximum of SES DMM : depth mean-to-median ratio chases : chases statistic, range for chases metric is between 1.5 and max_chases_phase transit durations rubble : rubble statistic """ # get time series, flux series, and time representation the lightcurve is in self.time, self.flux, time_offset_str = lightkurve_utils.unpack_lk_version(lightcurve, self.lc_name) self.flux_err = lightcurve[self.flux_err_name].value # get the conversion value to move from BJD to the lightcurve time representation time_offset_q = getattr(exo_const, time_offset_str) # get_epoch first converts to BJD using the TCE's epoch_offset value then moves it into whatever time representation the lightcurve is in using time_offset_q self.epoch = tce.get_epoch(time_offset_q).to_value(u.day) # for LeoTransitEvents this must be TIME OF FIRST TRANSIT IN BTJD # TODO DO SOMETHING TO SELF.EPOCH TO PUT IT IN THAT # if time_offset_str isn't BTJD do put it in BTJD self.period = tce["period"].to_value(u.day) self.duration = tce["duration"].to_value(u.day) # Convert to numpy arrays and floats for performance: self.time = np.asarray(self.time) self.flux = np.asarray(self.flux) self.flux_err = np.asarray(self.flux_err) # Compute SES MES metrics and put into a dictionary ses_mes_results = leo.ses_mes(self.time, self.period, self.epoch, self.duration, self.flux, self.flux_err) # Compute Chases and Rubble chases_rubble_results = leo.chases_rubble(self.time, self.period, self.epoch, self.duration, self.flux, self.flux_err, ses_mes_results, self.chases_rubble_frac, self.max_chases_phase) # Combine both results dictionaries into a metrics dictionary to return self.metrics = ses_mes_results | chases_rubble_results return self.metrics if plot: pass

 [docs] def plot(self): pass